ChaosLabsInc/chainlink-hardhat-plugin/README.md

   initialPrice: 0,
 })
 ```
-as the third parameter (replacing the `config` variable with the object literal.
+as the third parameter - replacing the `config` variable with the object literal.

 ### How Do Prices Behave As We Query Next Price?